Electromagnetic Fields Assessment

-There are specific regulations which workplaces are required to comply with in order to meet their legal obligations.
+There are specific regulations which workplaces are required to comply with, in order to meet their legal obligations.
 The Control of Electromagnetic Fields at Work Regulations 2016 (CEMFAW) requires an assessment of employees’ exposure to EMFs with reference to action levels (ALs) and exposure limit values (ELVs).
-A comprehensive EMF site survey will provide you with all the necessary information in order to know what actions to take.
+A comprehensive EMF site survey will provide you with all the necessary information to know what actions to take.

 EMF Site Survey

 The regulations limit exposure to electromagnetic fields known to cause adverse health effects and requires employers to assess EMF exposure, keep records and undertake corrective action where limits are exceeded in the workplace.
 In order to avoid employees being affected by the associated health problems, it is vital to meet these requirements.
 EMF Assessments at work comprise of an EMF site survey of the typical sources of electromagnetic fields.

 Some examples of sources of electromagnetic fields in the workplace include: